NCAR/climate-primer-water/doc/ch4_gcms.rst

 -  Overview of how GCMs are utilized under the IPCC framework

--  Some of the limitations and challenges of GCMs: historical perspectives, current strengths and abilities, and ongoing challenges
+-  Some of the limitations and challenges of GCMs: current strengths and abilities and ongoing challenges

 -  Resources where GCM-derived future climate change outputs can be found for future applications